Table of Contents

 Have a look at these five education apps that can help you and your child manage daily challenges associated with autism.

 A study published in the Journal of Autism and Developmental Disorders reinforces findings that people on the autism spectrum can have difficulty reading facial expressions.
-Similar to an emotional regulation resource posted here on ASD Teacher, Learn With Rufus is an interactive game that allows children to identify the particular emotion that corresponds with a facial expression.
+Similar to an emotional regulation resource posted here, Learn With Rufus is an interactive game that allows children to identify the particular emotion that corresponds with a facial expression.
 Researchers have found that early behavioural intervention is key in teaching children to pick up non-verbal cues, even subtle ones, and the appropriate response for each.
 This app is practical in the earlier stages of development.

 Teachers can use Stories2Learn to promote new social concepts, such as sharing, by turning these lessons into fun stories complete with audiovisual elements.
 Creating personalised tales through S2L aims to improve a child’s literacy, social, and even fine motor skills.
 It can accelerate the learning process for those with developmental disorders as well as neurotypical children.